craftercms/docs/source/reference/modules/deployer/index.rst

 ^^^^^^^^^^^^^^^^^
 Processed Commits
 ^^^^^^^^^^^^^^^^^
-Crafter Deployer keeps track of the most recent commit id that was processed in the last deployment for each target, during a deployment it will use this commit id to get the list of files that have been changed in the repository.
+Crafter Deployer keeps track of the most recent commit ID that was processed in the last deployment for each target, during a deployment, it will use this commit ID to get the list of files that have been changed in the repository.
-By default the processed commits are stored in a folder (``CRAFTER_HOME/data/deployer/processed-commits``) as an individual file for each target (for example ``editorial-preview.commit``).
-Each file contains only the commit id that will be used to track the changes during deployments:
+By default, the processed commits are stored in a folder (``CRAFTER_HOME/data/deployer/processed-commits``) as an individual file for each target (for example ``editorial-preview.commit``).
+Each file contains only the commit ID will be used to track the changes during deployments:

 .. code-block:: none
   :caption: Example of a processed commit file